Everyone talks about how payday lending needs to change. Does it really need to? Cashfloat answers these questions and more…

 Let’s take a closer look at what has gone wrong with payday lending.

-Before payday loan companies were regulated, they could do pretty much what they wanted.
-And they did.
-There were horror stories of people being harassed to repay, charged fees they weren’t told about and encouraged to roll their loans over, accumulating greater and greater debt until there was no way out.
+Payday lenders were ALWAYS regulated.
+At first by the OFT and currently the FCA.
+They were much more loosely regulated by the OFT.
+There were stories of people being harassed to repay, charged fees they weren’t told about and encouraged to roll their loans over, accumulating greater and greater debt until there was no way out.
 When companies felt that they could get away with anything, there were no limits.

 That was then.
 Now, things have changed.
 The Financial Conduct Authority (FCA) recognised the need to regulate payday loan companies and set up a list of regulations including